BreadleyTan/Fundamental-Fluency/README.md

-update FFlogo hyperlink (navbar) to index.html instead of / Resource page change full list of resources hyperlink in navbar
+update FFlogo hyperlink (navbar) to index.html instead of / Resource page change full list of resources hyperlink in navbar Update Resources page to remove iframes (replace with screenshots) continue work on New landing page

 The summary buttons in the events_competitions webpage links directly to the ASR repo, so if you can't access it, you might have to update to the new relevant repo